xqwen/ptwas/PTWAS_scan/README.md

 ## 2. Format GWAS summary statistics

 The required GWAS summary statistics are single-SNP z-scores.
-The input file must be ordered by chromosome and genomic position, with input fields as shown below:
+The input file for GWAS should be a bgzipped vcf file.
+It must be ordered by chromosome and genomic position, with input fields as shown below:

 ```
 #CHR  POS     REF  ALT  SNP_ID      N         ZSCORE   ANNO